indimail/indimail-virtualdomains/.github/README-indimail.md

 I always find using the web ugly.
 It is a pain using the mouse almost all the time to do anything.
 One of the reasons I have never focussed on building a web administration tool for Indimail.

-Lately my users have been pestering me if something can be done about it.
-I have no knowledge of web scripting, etc. But using some bit of common sense, I have managed to make qmailadmin work with IndiMail by modifying the source code (lucky for me, they are written in C).
+[iwebadmin(1)](https://github.com/indimail/indimail-mta/wiki/iwebadmin.1) was born because my users pestered me to do something done about it.
+I have no knowledge of web scripting, etc. But using some bit of common sense, I have managed to make qmailadmin work with IndiMail by modifying the source code (lucky for me, qmailadmin was written in C).

 For the admin user [iwebadmin(1)](https://github.com/indimail/indimail-mta/wiki/iwebadmin.1) provides